-In addition to the art on the walls, you will also see a table with a cup and plate at the front of the room.
+Inside you will find a beautiful 200-seat auditorium with six large, arched windows that flood the room with natural light.
+You will also see a table with a cup and plate at the front of the room.
 That is the center-piece of our worship.
 We celebrate Communion every Sunday.
 We use wine, and every Sunday we use a loaf of bread baked fresh that morning by a family in our church.

 Make sure you get a bulletin.
 Our worship is very participatory.
 That’s a big part of worship in the Anglican tradition.
 You will spend time standing, singing, praying, and even kneeling.
 Before you let that stress you out too much, know that it’s still a very ‘low-key’ gathering.
 The good news is, you can’t really make a mistake.
 Our worship is like learning a new dance step.
 We will likely step on one another’s toes, but we tend to laugh it off and keep going.

 While it’s true that we try not to be too rigid about “getting it right,” we are excited that every Sunday we are practicing rhythms that are close to 2,000 years old.
 So, if you worship with us, not only will you join a long line of Christians throughout history, you will also join Christians throughout the world who are practicing these same rhythms.
 In a very real way, when you worship at Old North Abbey, you will be worshiping with hundreds of thousands of other Christians throughout time and space.

 We will read Scripture from both the Old and New Testaments because the Bible is also central to our worship.
 You will hear a Psalm, Old Testament lesson, New Testament lesson and a Gospel reading.
 Then, you will hear someone preach on one of the texts read for the day.

 If you have children age six or younger feel free to send them to “The Kids’ Table,” a special lesson time for our children offered during the sermon.